Our emergency team is trained to provide advanced medical care.

 Remember to tell the nurse or physician about all the medication you are taking (Including over the counter drugs or herbal medications) and any allergies you may have.
 It is a good idea to make a list to carry with you and update frequently.

-Notify the staff if you have an Advanced Directive.
+Notify the staff if you have an Advance Directive.

 Be prepared to provide admitting staff with your address, phone numbers, insurance information, and other necessary patient data.